Title: | Minimalist Async Evaluation Framework for R |

 x[.stop]

-at the first failure and cancels remaining operations.
-Note: operations
+the first failure and cancels remaining operations.
+Note: operations already

-already in progress continue to completion, although their results are
+in progress continue to completion, although their results are not collected.

 The options above may be combined in the manner of: x[.stop, .progress]